facjure/public-domain-poetry/README.md

 # Poems

-Our curated poems available on the public domain.
+Curated poems from the public domain.

+Written in markdown.